capy-language/capy/README.md

 Types are first-class in Capy.
 They can be put inside variables, passed to functions, printed, etc.

-As an example, structs are usually defined by just assigning a `struct { .. }` value to an immutable variable:
+As an example, structs are usually defined by creating a new immutable variable and assigning a `struct { .. }` value to it.

 ```cpp
 Person :: struct {